Dropout Neural Network Training Viewed from a Percolation Perspective: Breakdown of Dropout due to Percolation

 \subsubsection{The case of dropconnect}

-\Cref{thm:4:main} is written in general terms, but if we specify the filter distribution and network topologies, then we can find the largest scaling of $T(n)$ such that the percolation problem is not avoided.
-In \Cref{cor:4:constantW} we use our percolation results from \Cref{sec:3:bond} to find a closed form scaling of $T(n)$ when using dropconnect.
+\zcref[S]{thm:4:main} is written in general terms, but if we specify the filter distribution and network topologies, then we can find the largest scaling of $T(n)$ such that the percolation problem is not avoided.
+In \zcref[S]{cor:4:constantW} we use our percolation results from \zcref[S]{sec:3:bond} to find a closed form scaling of $T(n)$ when using dropconnect.

-\begin{corollary} Assume the conditions of \Cref{thm:4:main}.
+\begin{corollary} Assume the conditions of \zcref[S]{thm:4:main}.
 Let each \gls{NN} $F_n$ have depth $n$ and width $W(n)$ for $n\in\NN$, and choose filters $f_t^{(n)}$ distributed according to dropconnect with parameter $p\in(0,1)$.
 Then there exists an $M>0$ such that for all $n\in\NN$,